-- Hunters with disabilities can apply for various permits and reduced fee licenses through DEC's Special Licenses Unit.
+- Service animals (dogs, miniature horses) are welcome at all DEC facilities. - Hunters with disabilities can apply for various permits and reduced fee licenses through DEC's Special Licenses Unit.
 14 - Through the Motorized Access Program for People with Disabilities (MAPPWD), DEC has established vehicular routes on certain WMAs to facilitate access for wildlife-dependent activities.
 These mapped routes are accessible by permit only, available through DEC's regional offices.15 - WMA visitors may apply for case-by-case accommodation permits to request the use of other power-driven mobility devices on state lands beyond MAPPWD routes.
 16 Applications for accommodation permits are available through DEC's Central Office (Albany) or regional offices. - To maintain and improve access for persons with disabilities, DEC employs a network of accessibility coordinators throughout the regions and in Central Office. - Accessible destinations are shown on DEC's Accessible Recreation Destinations webpage.
 All WMA maps and webpages show available accessible features and how to get to them.